team-alembic/phx_install/README.md

 [![Alembic](logos/alembic.svg)](https://alembic.com.au)

-Proudly written and maintained by the team at [Alembic](https://alembic.com.au) for the Ash community.
+Proudly written and maintained by the team at [Alembic](https://alembic.com.au) for the Elixir community.